manojee1/HeadshotWise/prompt.md

 **Prompt:**
 ```
-CTransform this photo into photorealistic professional headshot.
+Transform this photo into photorealistic professional headshot.
 Use soft, flattering studio lighting against a solid dark gray backdrop.
 Dress me in a modern, stylish, professional business attire.
 Maintain my exact facial features and likeness, but give me a confident and approachable expression.
 The final image should be high-resolution with a sharp focus on my face.
 Neutral studio background.
 High-angle perspective, showing full head and body upto the bust, with soft, diffused lighting creating gentle catchlights.
 85mm lens aesthetic with shallow depth of field - sharp focus on eyes, soft bokeh background.
 Natural skin texture with visible hair detail.
 Bright, airy feel.
 Make subject look great and accurate to their original appearance.
 ```

 ## Style 2: Creative Professional